t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 : The FLAME platform provides a service layer on top of an infrastructure platform, which can include cloud servers as well as computing devices collocated with WiFi access points.

 Service platform:
-: The FLAME platform can be seen as an edge + cloud computing platform with a use case focus on media dissemination, although the basic platform can be suitable for micro-services in general.
+: The FLAME platform can be seen as an edge + Cloud Computing platform with a use case focus on media dissemination, although the basic platform can be suitable for micro-services in general.
 The computing platform is comprised of: computing devices, an infrastructure platform (XOS, OpenStack, ONOS/ODL), NFV-MANO components (orchestrator, virtual infrastructure manager) and FLAME platform core services (PCE, network access point, surrogate manager).

 Edge cloud applications:
 : IoT use cases include public safety, such as supporting body-worn camera for police and social workers.
 As opposed to other multi-media applications that are also envisioned (pre-processing, user reporting, curation...), where a typical goal is to curate content early at the edge, to reduce expected high data volume, public safety use cases are typically about implementing triggers at the edge: everything needs to be kept anyway, to be available in case of an audit.
 Content is stored offline during off peak-hours delivery.
 For privacy and data volume concerns, triggers for, e.g., alerting police, cannot be performed in the cloud and should be performed as close to the data source as possible.